 Treatment of Eating Disorders and Substance Abuse

 This is where things get very complicated.
 Recovering from one disorder is difficult.
 But recovering from two, especially two that have very different needs, can seem almost impossible.

-Learning how to eat food and keep it down, while also learning how not to consume drugs and alcohol where there is incredible temptation is an astonishing feat that requires professional attention from two separate disciplines.
+Learning how to eat food and keep it down, while also learning how not to consume drugs and alcohol where there is an incredible temptation is an astonishing feat that requires professional attention from two separate disciplines.

-The best recovery programs for cases such as this are those that use two tracks for therapy — one to regain consumption of food and one to abstain from consumption of harmful substances.
+The best recovery programs for cases such as this are those that use two tracks for therapy — one to regain consumption of food and one to abstain from the consumption of harmful substances.
 While rarer, these programs are not impossible to find.
 However, they may require some temporary relocation.

 If you or a loved one is having problems with eating patterns or you already have problems with substance abuse, at United Recovery Project you get professional and discreet help.

 Our therapists and counselors utilize a variety of treatment modalities in order to provide clients with the tools they need to achieve long-term sobriety.
 Contact us today to learn more.